GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/F2Img-DRTutorial/04_tips_and_tricks.rst

 to be fed to "|reduce|".
 The darks' exposure time must match that of the flats.
 The first input file to "|reduce|" must be a flat for the correct recipe library to be selected.
-After that the software will still sort out how to use the inputs appropriately to produce the flat.
+After that the software will sort out how to use the inputs appropriately to produce the flat.
 For example::

     $ reduce @flats_K.list @darks_for_flats.list